angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ```

 Back to our turn signal, things become a bit more sophisticated.
-The signalling period should be ended when at least 3 cycles have passed *and* the trigger is released.
+The signalling period must be terminated when at least 3 cycles have passed *and* the trigger has been released.
-The order of events can be different, though:
+The order of these events can be different, though:

 - **Case 1:** We release the trigger *before* 3 cycles have finished: wait for 3 cycles to finish.
-- **Case 2:** The trigger is still pressed after 3 cycles are finished: we have to wait for the trigger to be released.
+- **Case 2:** The trigger is still pressed after 3 cycles are finished: wait for the trigger to be released.

 ### Counting cycles

 The first part of our closing notifier is the cycle count.
-We want to emit once after 3 cycles have passed.
+We want the notifier to emit once after 3 cycles have passed.
-Since we know the step interval time and the number of cycles, we can construct this using a `timer()`.
+Since we know the step interval time (we've used this before to create the interval) and the number of cycles, we can construct this using a `timer()`.
-The step time we used before to create the interval has to be multiplied by 2 because a full cycle consists of two steps (on and off).

 ```ts
 const cycles = 3;
 const cyclesFinished$ = timer(stepTimeMs * cycles * 2);
 ```

+The step time has to be multiplied by 2 because a full cycle consists of two steps (on and off).
-For the trigger release, we have have already created the necessary event stream `release$`.
+For the trigger release, we have have already created the necessary event stream `release$`, so we have the two parts ready to be combined.

 ### Creating the notifier